laceywade/TammingaLab.github.io/index.md

 Welcome to the website for the Language Variation and Cognition Lab at the University of Pennsylvania.

-**<a href="mailto:tamminga-lab@sas.upenn.edu?subject=Interested in study&body=Hello, I am interested in participating in your research study about language.
-Please send me more information.">Click here</a> to sign up to participate in our current study!** We are currently recruiting only white women aged 18-25 who grew up in the city of Philadelphia.
+<a href="mailto:tamminga-lab@sas.upenn.edu?subject=Interested in study&body=Hello, I am interested in participating in your research study about language.
+Please send me more information.">**Click here to sign up to participate in our current study!**</a> We are currently recruiting only white women aged 18-25 who grew up in the city of Philadelphia.

 People use language in ways that are constantly shifting.
 Think about how differently you might talk when you're hanging out with your friends than when you're at the doctor or meeting with a professor!
 All kinds of things about our social lives, our identities, and the contexts we find ourselves in influence the way we speak.
 What's more, although we do have some control over our speech style, most of the time we make these adjustments on the fly, without really thinking about it.